 I wanted to share some Bible studies that I have done, and will be doing, so I have put together a website, and here they are.
 I am constantly aware of modifications and improvements that I need to make, either for the simple reason that the Bible goes very deep and new things occur to me all the time, or for the even simpler reason that I have made a mistake.
 I have just revised the Olivet Discourse study, so I am always working on things.
-However, do not let this put you off, as I do believe that I impart a lot of very clear and instructive teaching on my site; if I do not then the fault is mine, as I am not explaining clearly things that I understand very well.
+However, do not let this put you off, as I do believe that I impart a lot of very clear and instructive teaching on my site, (and if I do not then the fault is mine, as I am not explaining things that I understand very well clearly enough).

 I find the best way to understand the Bible and Prophecy is progressively, ‘line upon line and precept upon precept’.
 A lot of modern Churches, (and also students), jump into the Bible without a real understanding of the whole counsel of God.
 We can understand the Gospel message easily enough, but then as we explore further, we can easily come unstuck if we do not have a proper grounding in Biblical history (and actual history), and Biblical Law.
-I learnt this lesson myself the hard way, and then understood from Dr Jones at God’s Kingdom Ministries that he had experienced a similar trajectory, where he too had needed to go backwards first in order to go forwards.
+I learned this lesson myself the hard way, and then understood from Dr Jones at God’s Kingdom Ministries that he had experienced a similar trajectory, where he too had needed to go backwards first in order to go forwards.
 A really thorough understanding of the Old Testament had allowed him to make much better sense of the New Testament.